Urban Nature Series

 What: A series of outdoor activities emphasizing the natural beauty of Mt.
 Tabor Park and the importance of large urban forests in our everyday lives.
 Activities will include guided walks, nature presentations, and hands-on projects.

 Where: All activities will take place at Mt.
-Tabor Park.
-Meet at the Visitor Center in the main parking lot.
+Tabor Park and we meet at the bench in front of the Visitor's Center.